BlueHost was started by Matt Heaton, who also started HostMonster and FastDomain, in 1996.

-It’s also worth mentioning that BlueHost offers plenty of handy addon features that you can’t get from other web hosts – including phpPgAdmin, language preferences, 404 settings, dedicated domain management system, as well as built-in support for Spam Hammer, goMobi, Weebly, Cloud Flare, and so on.
+It’s also worth mentioning that BlueHost offers plenty of handy add-on features that you can’t get from others (though some of these mean additional charges) – including phpPgAdmin, language preferences, 404 settings, dedicated domain management system, Spam Hammer, goMobi, Weebly, Cloud Flare, Solo SEO, and so on.

 This is a huge time-saver for all BlueHost users as we don’t have to go to live chat or phone support every time we have problems with the web host.
 I have checked several BlueHost video tutorials when I was writing this review and found them quite helpful.